 How to optimize your pricing

 Deciding on the right product pricing strategy —a price that maximizes value for customers and profit for you—starts with gaining a deep understanding of your customers.
-You need to understand who your best customers are, what features they like, and what features they need.
+Price optimization is all about understanding who your best customers are, what features they like, and what features they need.
 You also need to understand your market: retailers will have different considerations than B2B companies.
 Once you understand that, you can align your pricing with what they value, tracking the results of the price changes you make and improving over time.

 1. Get to know your customers